EuleMitKeule/mono-routine/README.md

 ## Usage

 Just create a new MonoRoutine object and pass your IEnumerator and the MonoBehaviour the coroutine should belong to.<br>
+You can start, stop, pause and unpause routines.
+The routine object invokes events when the state changes.<br>
+You can also specify a generic return type which allows you to return a value by yielding it.

 More examples can be found in [TestComponent.cs](TestComponent.cs).